paepcke/ddns-updater/README.md

 Synchronizes the possibly changing IP address of a host myhost.mydomain.com to a remote DDNS service.

 ## Overview
-A cron job would typically be used to run `<proj-root>/src/lanmanagement/ddns_updater.py <ddns-service-name>`
+Usage: a cron job would typically be used to run

+`<proj-root>/src/lanmanagement/ddns_updater.py <ddns-service-name>`

 Assuming the program runs on myhost.mydomain.com, it:

 1. Detects myhost's current IP address
 2. Inquires which IP DNS services currently provide for the host
 3. If the two IP addresses differ, updates the DDNS service